SPMcDonald1316/data_vis_2020/README.md

     - use d3.csv to load and parse data
     - use scaleBand and scaleLinear to create bar elements from data
     - implement the margin convention to add axis space
     - use ticks function to add tick marks and / or labels to x & y axis

+- scatterplot_react_d3
+    - react app creating a scatterplot using the Iris dataset
+    - use d3.csv to fetch and parse data
+    - use d3.scaleLinear to create x and y axis scales

+- line_chart_react_d3
+    - react app creating line chart using temperature data
+    - use d3 to fetch and parse data
+    - scaleTime & timeFormat to deal with timeline data for x-axis
+    - scaleLinear for temp data on y-axis

+- world_map
+    - create a world map from world atlas json data
+    - use d3 json to parse the data
+    - use topojson library to convert data from topojson to geojson
+    - use svg paths to create the outlines of countries from the geojson data

+- menus_in_react
+    - react project creating menu component
+    - use select and option html elements to create menu

+- scatterplot_with_menus
-    - add styling and formatting
+    - add menus to scatterplot from previous project
+    - menus allow user to dynamically change x and y axis data